Mar 29, 2025

 • A minimum GPA of 2.0 in major courses is required.
 Courses in which a student receives a grade lower than C- will not count toward the major.

-• Medieval and Renaissance Studies, and Modern and Global Studies (MGS).
+• Medieval and Renaissance Studies, and Modern and Global Studies.

-• Two programs allow students to concentrate in the practice of writing:
+• Two allow students to concentrate in the practice of creative writing:

-Each area program modifies the English major program of study as specified below.
-Some programs admit students by application only, while others are open to all interested.
+Each concentration modifies the English major program of study as specified below.
+Three of them admit students by application only; Medieval and Renaissance Studies is open to all interested.
 If the area program is selective, students must apply for admission in the spring semester of their second year.
-For more information about the area programs, including the names of their directors and application procedures, please consult the English department website, english.as.virginia.edu.
+For current application deadlines and other questions, please contact the specific Concentration Directors indicated on the English department website.

 Students in the Medieval and Renaissance Studies Concentration in English take at least 30 credits for the major.
 These must include: